intelligenceforgood/docs/book/README.md

 - Share the roadmap, active research questions, and avenues for community contribution.

 Use the navigation menu to explore topic-specific sections.
 Each page links back to the originating design notes or terraform modules in the engineering repositories so contributors can cross-reference the source of truth.

+Need the up-to-date runtime and environment variable catalog?
+Jump to the [Configuration reference](config/settings.md) for the auto-generated manifest plus the required local smoke command.